tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 Alternative to uploading sketch over USB is OTA upload.
 Alternative to Serial Monitor is Telnet.

+Warning: use firmware which activates the straight serial connection only if you mastered firmware OTA upload.

 #### Pin 4

 Pin GPIO4 of the ESP8266 is on Uno WiFi Dev Ed connected to an electronic switch which opens the direct serial communication between ATmega328 and ESP8266.
+The pin 4 must be changed to LOW to activate the serial line.

 The same effect has a hardware patch - [connecting the point TP_GPIOESP to ground](doc/TP_GPIOESP_GND.jpg)